 - the ability to research novel questions using scientific literature and data collected from scientific experiments

 - scientific publishing

 The skills and knowledge you will gain on this programme also equip you for employment in the non-science sector, including:

 Applications and admissions for Chinese nationals will be through the usual Chinese national university admission process.

 International applicants (non-Chinese passport holders)

 These are the requirements that students must have (or be predicted to attain) to be considered for entry.
 Each year there is a specific number of places available and where the number of applicants exceeds the number of places then a selection process based on academic achievement, personal statement and references will be used.
-Having the minimum entry requirement does not guarantee a place on the programme.
+Meeting the entry requirement does not guarantee a place on the programme.

-A levels: ABB, in one sitting, to include Biology and Chemistry.
-Mathematics and/or Physics are recommended.
-GCSEs: Mathematics at grade B or 6 and English at grade C or 4.
+A levels: ABB, in one sitting, to include Biology and Chemistry at B. Mathematics or Physics is recommended.
+GCSEs: Mathematics at B or 6 and English at C or 4.

-You must demonstrate a level of English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.
+Regardless of your nationality or country of residence, you must demonstrate a level of English language competency at a level that will enable you to succeed in your studies.

 SQA, GCSE and IB